 Shop Gift Embellishments

-Okay, are you ready to wrap Christmas gifts now?
+Now, are you ready to start wrapping Christmas presents?
 Put on your favourite holiday tunes and make it fun!